 A new two storey 17 room classroom block, was built on the site of the boys playground and was officially opened by Mrs Beryl Platt CBE, on the 23rd September 1978.
 Mrs Platt also unveiled a new carved wooden commemorative plaque, made by Head of Craft, Mr Easton.
 This new classroom block, comprised of three additional Science Laboratories, Library (previously the Library had been located in a room around the Quadrangle), specialist rooms for Home Economics, Needlework, Maths, English, History, Geography, RE and a Modern Languages suite, as well as seminar rooms for small group work.

 Under the Headship of Mr Curnow, the annual ten mile sponsored walk was introduced on the 15th July 1975.
 This long established walk, involving the whole school, walking a route through the ‘Constable’ countryside of Flatford and Dedham, continues to this day.
 The walk was initially created, to raise much needed funds to construct an outside twenty-five metre swimming pool, built adjacent to the ‘new’ Sports Hall.
 Bobby Robson, the former Ipswich Town Football Manager and England Manager, had supported the effort by attending a Gala launch day in April 1976 and he officially opened the completed swimming pool on the 21st September 1979.

-In April 1985, a new combined kitchen, dining hall and Drama area was opened on the eastern side of the school, replacing the previous 'temporary' canteen opened in 1949.
-This hall was directly connected to the earlier built 1975 technical/craft classroom block.
+In April 1985, a new combined kitchen, dining hall and Drama area was opened on the eastern side of the school, replacing the previous ‘temporary’ Horsa style canteen/dining hall opened in 1949.
+This new dining hall was directly connected to the earlier built 1975 technical/craft classroom block.